gurhanadiguzel/Cengden-Web-App/web_app/README.md

 ### Account Management
 - Authenticated users can update their account information such as username, phone number and password in Profile Page.
 When they update their accounts, they also updated in the favorite list collection and items createdBy field.
+- When you log in with the administrator role, there is an All Users section in the menu bar.
+Administrator has the ability to delete any user here.

 ### Item Management
 - Authenticated users can add, update, delete, deactivate/reactivate items.